tataDan/college_scorecard_api/README.md

 To build the application in release mode you can enter a command such as this: `flutter build windows --dart-define=COLLEGE_SCORECARD_API_KEY=YOUR API KEY GOES HERE`, replacing "YOUR KEY API GOES HERE" with your API key.

-If you are using Visual Studio Code and you want to use the `<F5>` key ("Start Debugging") or the the `<Ctl> <F5>` key combination ("Run without Debugging), then you can create a ".vscode" folder between the "college-scorecard-api" folder and the "college_scorecard_api" folder and then place a "launch.json" file into that folder.
+If you are using Visual Studio Code and you want to use the `<F5>` key ("Start Debugging") or the the `<Ctl> <F5>` key combination ("Run without Debugging), then you can create a ".vscode" folder at the top level and then place a "launch.json" file into that folder.
 This file should like similar to this:

 `{
     "version": "0.1.0",